PogiNate/MarkedBlog/readme.md

 ##Whyyyyyyy?
 Aren't there enough of these already?

 Well, probably.
 Which means it's an idea whose time has come.
-I'm just adding my two cents to the conversation.
-Our main differentiators are the tools we choose: MarkedBlog uses [MulitMarkdown][mmd] instead of regular Markdown or Git-Flavored Markdown, uses [LESS][less] instead of Liquid, and basically is built according to the defaults I want in my static blog creator [^future] .
+I'm just adding my two cents to the conversation and mixing metaphors like a house on fire.

+Our main differentiators are the tools we choose: MarkedBlog uses [MulitMarkdown][mmd] instead of regular Markdown or Github-Flavored Markdown, uses [LESS][less] instead of Liquid, and basically is built according to the defaults I want in my static blog creator.
+(At least, it will, once I'm done with it.
+Right now it doesn't do anything.&trade;)

-##Features? ##
+##Features?

 Oh, you bet we'll have features!